Neg00d/SOMARI-2/README.md

 + new water stages
 + a story (placed in the EXTRAS-folder)

 This project is also a sequel to my other SMB. hack: 'Super Mario Bros.
-ARCADE PLUS'
+ARCADE PLUS'!